afpineda/OpenSourceSimWheelESP32/doc/hardware/InputHW_en.md

 ### Multiplexed switches

-This circuit is quite similar to a button matrix, but it requires a number of multiplexers, an extra cost.
+This circuit is quite similar to a button matrix, but it requires a number of multiplexers.
 However, it requires less wiring.
 Two groups of pins are required:

 - Selector pins: they choose a single switch from each multiplexer.
 - Input pins: they provide the state of the selected switch at each multiplexer.